 Complications are a normal, everyday component of the construction process; indeed, it is the constant challenge of diverse problems on construction projects that makes the process as exciting as it is.
-The people who lead projects, on all sides of the agreement, tend to be smart, tough, demanding and self-confident - and having such strong personalities, more often than not, significantly complicates any possibility of reaching an amicable resolution in the first instance.
+The people who lead projects, on all sides of the agreement, tend to be smart, tough, demanding and self-confident - and having such strong personalities, more often than not significantly complicates any possibility of reaching an amicable resolution in the first instance.

 Resolving disputes at the project level typically prevents negative impacts on both schedule and budget.
-When disagreements escalate from 'problem' to 'claim' and then to 'dispute' status, those potentially valuable project-level benefits are lost to processes that have little to do with the construction process and tend to take on a life of their own.
+When disagreements escalate from problem to claim and then to dispute status, those potentially valuable project-level benefits are lost to processes that have little to do with the construction process and tend to take on a life of their own.

 On an international project, in which the strong players who represent their companies come from different cultures, speak different languages and consider contractual issues against the backdrop of different legal systems, the challenge to work through problems to a solution at the project or even at the executive level is challenging, but critically important.
-Moreover, fully understanding the dispute resolution mechanisms, and where enforcement or a challenge to an award may need to be pursued, is an absolute necessity and must be addressed with an increased level of diligence, even before a contract is executed.
+Moreover, fully understanding the dispute resolution mechanisms, accounting for local laws that may bar normally accepted contractual provisions, and taking into account the background of the DRB, mediator, arbitrator or conciliator - is it an engineer or architect, a civil code-trained lawyer or someone from a common law jurisdiction? - is critically important to properly evaluating and managing risk.
+Finally, if an enforcement of or a challenge to an award may need to be pursued, mechanisms and barriers must be addressed with an increased level of diligence, even before a contract is executed.